ayelishaamoah/debugging-fizzbuzz/README.md

 2. Watch your recording, making a note of anywhere you fail to apply a debugging process (you can watch it a x2 or even x5 speed!)

-3. Move on to exercise 2, continue to apply the debugging process.
+3. Repeat the above steps for exercise 2.

 ## Hints